icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 .bin/score-client  upload --manifest manifest.txt
 ```

-If the file successfully uploads, then you will receive an `Upload completed` message.
-At this point, the data is no longer reffered to as a payload, but is instead is only referred to as a Song analysis.
+If the file(s) successfully uploads, then you will receive an `Upload completed` message.

 ### 5. Publish the metadata and sequencing file

+The final step to submitting molecular data is to set the state of an analysis to `PUBLISHED`.
+A published analysis signals to the DCC that this data is ready to be processed.

 ```
 ./bin/sing publish -a a4142a01-1274-45b4-942a-01127465b422